Meffert-Lab/PACeR_New/README.md

 # PACeR: a bioinformatic pipeline for the analysis of sncRNA-target RNA chimeras

-Once in the directory where you would like the reference files to be installed, run
+Once in the directory where you would like the reference files to be installed (XX MB), run

 `git clone https://github.com/Meffert-Lab/PACeR_New.git`